 For culture, if you are lucky, then you will stumble across a pub where someone is playing a squeeze box or similar, or check out closer to the time for village gala days and fetes.
 I know, for example, that Strontian has theirs in around May/June time.

 Summer in Scotland could be blazing hot, pouring with rain, freezing or anywhere inbetween, so come prepared.
-Also, the midges can be a problem in the summer, so you will need some repellent, long sleeves etc. over 7 years ago
+Also, the midges can be a problem in the summer, so you will need some repellent, long sleeves etc. about 8 years ago

 Make time for a trip out to the Isle of Sky.
 It is just BEAUTIFUL.
 Similarly, Invermoriston is a little haven, a day down by the river is a day well spent.